College

 May

-- Final Exams: Prepare diligently for final exams to maintain or improve your GPA.
+- Final Exams: Study diligently for finals to maintain or improve your GPA.

 June

-- End-of-Year Reflection: Review your academic and extracurricular achievements from the year.
-Set specific goals for the upcoming school year.
+- Reflection: Review your academic and extracurricular achievements from the year.
+Set goals for the upcoming school year.

 July

-- Self-Assessment: Reflect on your strengths, interests, and career aspirations.
-Adjust your academic and extracurricular plans as needed.
+- Self-Assessment: Reflect on your skills, interests, and goals.
+Adjust your plans for the new school year based on your insights.

 August